turbot/steampipe-mod-aws-compliance/audit_manager_control_tower/docs/control_tower_overview.md

 AWS Control Tower orchestration extends the capabilities of AWS Organizations.
 To help keep your organizations and accounts from drift, which is divergence from best practices, AWS Control Tower applies preventive and detective controls (guardrails).
-For example, you can use guardrails to ensure that security logs and necessary cross-account access permissions are created, and not altered
+For example, you can use guardrails to ensure that security logs and necessary cross-account access permissions are created, and not altered.